-One of the main challenges faced by MBO teams is raising the funds to finance an acquisition.
-If the management team is comprised of existing shareholders, they may consider applying for a business loan, whether from a bank or specialist online lender.
+One of the main challenges faced by MBO teams is raising the corporate finance needed to purchase the company.
+If the management team is comprised of existing shareholders, they may consider applying for a business loan, whether from a bank, private equity firm or specialist online lender.
 This could be used to fund the whole buyout, or simply a portion of it, with the remainder funded using personal capital or even equity finance.

 However, a management team might be reluctant to fund an MBO using private equity, as it will mean diluting their ownership of the company.
 That’s why a mix of personal funds and debt finance might be the ideal solution, allowing for the retention of equity while spreading all or some of the cost over several months or years.